ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Blame the Game

 With this being said, in many ways Ethereum Classic _is_ Ethereum, and whilst coordination failures may have taken place, there is absolutely no need for ill-will towards anyone involved in or around the nascent stages of Ethereum.
-Far from it, all of those who contributed to Ethereum, developers and non-developers alike, should be revered for their important work in helping create one of the most important acheivements of our generation.
+Far from it, all of those who contributed to Ethereum - forkers, anti-forkers, developers and non-developers alike - should be revered for their important work in helping create one of the most important acheivements of our generation.

-There are points in this story that may suggest potential financial conflicts of interest, but as it is impossible to determine how much these did or did not play a part, the individuals involved deserve the benefit of the doubt; decisions made at the time were in all likelihood driven by honest disagreement about what the best outcome would be for Ethereum at a time when there very little real world precedent to go by.
+There are points in this story that may suggest potential financial conflicts of interest, but as it is impossible to determine how much these did or did not play a part, all the individuals involved deserve the benefit of the doubt; decisions made at the time were in all likelihood driven by honest disagreement about what the best outcome would be for Ethereum at a time when there was very little real world precedent to go by.

-The creation of Ethereum Classic was a strange and (at the time) unpredictable outcome, so rather than blaming individuals or groups it may be more accurate to view the birth of Ethereum Classic as a happy accident that the universe saw fit to grace us with.
+The creation of Ethereum Classic was a strange and (at the time) largely unforseen outcome, so rather than blaming individuals or groups, it may be healthier to view the birth of Ethereum Classic as a happy accident that the universe saw fit to grace us with.

 ## The Original Ethereum Vision

 In the beginning there was "Build Unstoppable Applications", and for a time it was good.
 It was a real revolution, as for the first time, your average developer now had the ability to create a new type of software that could not be stoppped or censored by anyone.
 In the early days, there was a united understanding and support of _Code is Law_ within the Ethereum community; it was was not just unconvovertial, but the very mission of Ethereum.

+-- screencap of website --

 This is evidenced by tweets from prominent thoughtleaders and Ethereum Foundation staff at the time, and moreover, by the phrase "Build Unstoppable Applications" [appearing on the official Ethereum website](https://web.archive.org/web/20150802035735/https://www.ethereum.org/).
 The phrase, as we [previously](/why-classic/code-is-law) looked at, is one and the same as _Code is Law_; unstoppability means that contract code is the ultimate arbiter of transaction outcomes, as opposed to courts or other forces outside the network who would otherwise be able to stop applications.